marsoln/rn-demo-proj/README.md

-# React-native 实现的简单聊天App

-# An react-native android app
+# A react-native android app

 ## prepare to start